netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 ![Partial flow]({page.image('perf-improvements-1-8/partial-flow.png')})

 - Limitation in **observed interfaces**: because BPF structure size must be predictable, we cannot store in map all the observed interfaces, we need to set a maximum.
-This is currently 6.
+This is currently six.
 If a packet is seen on more than six interfaces, we would only show the first six.
 Today we consider it sufficient, but we might raise the max later if needed.
 A Prometheus metrics was added to notify for the maximum reached.

 ## Next